MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 If you want to restore your device to Windows 10 Team, see [Reset and recovery for Surface Hub 2S](surface-hub-2s-recover-reset.md).

 ## Version history

+The following table summarizes changes to this article.

 | Version | Date               | Description                                                                                           |
 | ------- | ------------------ | ----------------------------------------------------------------------------------------------------- |